Johann-Wolfgang-von-Goethe-Gymnasium: Student company S-GmbH GoetheMedia

-Johann-Wolfgang-von-Goethe high school has a company that is run by students.
+The Johann-Wolfgang-von-Goethe-Gymnasium has a company that is run by students.
 Its main purpose is to offer students who are interested in computer sciences a possibility to extend their knowledge and to work in a team.

 Being founded in 1997, the company started off with only a few computers and was named "WebDesignStudio".
 The next years, the student company mainly focused on web design and programming computer games and software.
 In 2005, the field of programming was being terminated and "Senioren ans Netz", a computer class for elder people started.
 Over the next years, GoetheMedia became well known in Chemnitz because of various appearances in TV shows and newspaper articles.

 At the moment, the student company consists of 12 members with Jasmin Herzog as chief executive officer and Mr. Yannic Warias as deputy chief executive.

 Booster club

 The booster club of the high school, named "Freunde des Johann-Wolfgang-von-Goethe-Gymnasiums Chemnitz e.V." is a non-profit organization that supports the school and its students.

 In 1993, the booster club was founded and consisted of 60 members who established three basic principles because of missing financial support by the commune: